 Leslie Street Spit is Toronto's secret park for nature lovers

-A real city-nature mashup, this stretch near Woodbine Beach is home to 400 species of plants and an immense population of birds, all of which reside and flourish alongside hills of eroded cement and rebar along the Spit's shores.
+A real city-nature mash-up, this stretch near Woodbine Beach is home to 400 species of plants and an immense population of birds, all of which reside and flourish alongside hills of eroded cement and rebar on the Spit's shores.

 Entry rules are more stringent here than at other parks, likely because of the dangerous materials located all along the water's edge.
 There are no cars allowed on the trail here — though there's plenty of parking at the Tommy Thompson Park entrance — and dogs are forbidden.